pawel-jasiaczyk/WfdbToZedGraph/readme.md

 /*                              Wfdb libs                                     */
 /******************************************************************************/
-Wfdb is provided with this library in lib/ directory You must add it in your project and be sure.
+Wfdb is provided with this library in lib/ directory You must add it in your project and be sure, that wfdb.dll is in your app directory (this mean, bin/debug, bin/release and in final workin dir)

 /******************************************************************************/
 /*                              ZedGrahp                                      */